 • Office of the Architect of the Capitol;

 Individuals who feel their rights under this provision have been violated can file a charge of discrimination with the General Counsel of the Office of Compliance (OOC).
 This charge must be filed within 180 days of the alleged discrimination.
 After a charge is filed, the General Counsel will conduct an investigation.
 If the investigation of the alleged discrimination reveals that a violation may have occurred, the General Counsel may either request mediation to resolve the dispute and/or file a formal complaint before a hearing officer with the OOC.

 At least once each Congress, the General Counsel is required to inspect and report to Congress on the compliance of the legislative branch with the CAA’s requirements regarding access to public services and accommodations for individuals with disabilities.
+See the latest report.